berkehangokdemir/Coffe-e/README.md

 5) Customers can track the whole delivery process.
 6) Brand offers custom bundles with reduced prices.

-Sources used to create this project:
+Sources that helped to create this project:

 1) For Logo:
  1a) Font Type: Alex Brush (License: Open Font License)